Show Up to the Audition Like You Already Have the Part [3]

 Know Your Number

-There is a step that sits between believing the audience exists and actually reaching it.
-Independent filmmakers skip it at their peril.
+There is a step that sits between believing the audience exists and actually reaching it, that independent filmmakers often skip at their peril.
 You have to know who your film is for.
-Not in the abstract, not as a demographic category on a pitch deck, but with genuine specificity.
+Not in the abstract, and not as a demographic on a pitch deck, but with genuine specificity.
 Who is the person that needs to see this story?
 Where do they already gather?
 What do they already watch, read, follow, and pay for?
 How many of them are there, and what is a realistic estimate of how many you can reach with the resources you have?

-This is not a creative question.
-It is a business question.
-The industry has historically used it as a gatekeeping tool: the comp, the comparable, the market analysis institutions use to decide whether your film is worth the risk.
-But here is what changes when you are building outside the traditional system.
-That analysis is no longer something done to you.
-It is something you do for yourself, in advance, with honesty, as a planning instrument rather than a verdict.
+These are not creative questions, they’re business questions.
+For basic market analysis, the industry has historically used comparables, aka “comps,” to decide whether your film is worth the risk.
+But when you are building outside the traditional system, that analysis is no longer something done to you.
+It is something you do for yourself, in advance, as a planning instrument rather than a verdict.

-The question is not whether your film is good.
-The question is whether there is a sufficient audience for this specific film, at this specific budget, to make the economics of release viable.
-Those are different questions, and conflating them is one of the most expensive mistakes an independent filmmaker can make.
+Market analysis is almost never about whether your film is good, but rather, is there a sufficient audience for this specific film, at this specific budget, to make the economics of release viable.
+Those are different questions, and not answering each of them honestly is one of the most expensive mistakes an independent filmmaker can make.
 A film can be genuinely excellent and still be made at the wrong budget for the audience it is capable of reaching.
 A film can be commercially well-positioned and still fail because the filmmaker never did the work of understanding who they were making it for.

 The filmmakers who are building sustainable careers outside the traditional system are not the ones making the most ambitious films.
 They are the ones making films that are precisely ambitious enough for the audience they have actually identified, at a budget that the economics of that audience can genuinely support.
 That discipline is not a compromise.
 It is a craft.